-This dataset provides a variety of information about data collection such as gender (tx80301) and age (tx80302) of the interviewer, the interview date (intm, inty), the interview duration $(t \times 80209)$ , and the individual survey participation status $(t \times 80220)$ .
+This dataset provides a variety of information about data collection such as gender (tx80301) and age (tx80302) of the interviewer, the interview duration (tx80209), the number of all contact attempts (tx80200), and the individual survey participation status (tx80220).

-It should be noted that Methods contains all respondents contacted, regardless of whether an interview was conducted or not (see variable tx80207 for more details).
+It should be noted that Methods contains all respondents contacted, regardless of whether an interview was conducted or not (see variable $t \times 80207$ for more details).
 For this reason, the data file Methods consists of more cases than the file pTarget.

-Example 9 (Stata): Working with Methods (find R example here)
+Stata 9: Working with Methods (find R example here)

 '''

 open the data file

 use ${datapath}/SC6_Methods_D${version}.dta, clear

-change language to english (defaults to german)

-label language en
+check out participation status by wave tab wave tx80220

+how many different interviewers did CATI surveys?

+distinct ID_int

 '''

-'''

-check out participation status by wave

-tab wave tx80220

-how many different interviewers did CATI surveys? distinct ID_int